tierone-dev/gradle-tokenchecker-plugin/README.md

 ## Configuration

-General configuration for the plugin goes inside a `tokencheckerOptions` plain groovy object in your build file and will applied to all tasks.
+General configuration for the plugin goes inside a `tokencheckerOptions` plain groovy object in your build file that will be applied to all tasks.
 For example:

 ```groovy
 tokencheckerOptions {